Taking Muscle Relaxer And Weed Simultaneously: Is It Safe?

 • Drowsiness: Muscle relaxers can cause drowsiness and fatigue.
 Since cannabis also has sedative effects, taking it with a muscle relaxer can increase sleepiness, hindering one’s function.

-• Dizziness: Taking muscle relaxers and weed at the same time can cause dizziness.
-Both substances have this side effect, which may worsen when you consume highly potent THC.
+• Risk of falling: Taking muscle relaxers and weed at the same time can cause dizziness.
+Both substances have this side effect, which may worsen and lead to impaired motor coordination when you consume highly potent THC.
+This may lead to an increase risk of slipping and falling, which can be very dangerous in older people.

 • Nausea And Vomiting: Muscle relaxers may cause nausea and vomiting, usually accompanied by stomach cramps.
 These side effects share the same symptoms with cannabis hyperemesis syndrome (CHS), one of the possible health risks for long-term regular weed consumers.